Tabor Opera House

 The massive three-story opera house was constructed of stone, brick, and iron, and trimmed with Portland cement.
 Its solid brick walls stand 16 inches thick.
 The color scheme used was red, gold, white, and sky blue, lit by 72 jets of brightly burning gas lights.
 This substantial construction has weathered the test of time.

 Evelyn Livingston Furman, who sold Maytag wringer washers, bought the Tabor Opera House from the Elks in 1954 and personally ran it until she was 84 years old.
 Along the way, Evelyn wrote three books that tell the story of the Opera House, Augusta Tabor, and Silver Dollar Tabor.
 Eventually, she turned the controls to her daughter Sharon Furman Bland and her husband Bill.

-Leadville Purchases the Tabor to Create a Community Hub
+Leadville Purchases the Tabor to Create a Cultural Center

-In November 2016, the City of Leadville purchased the Tabor Opera House and is revitalizing this grand old building as a community hub.
-The National Trust for Historic Preservation is an invaluable partner on the revitalization project.
-Want to contribute?
-Learn about season sponsorship opportunities.
+In November 2016, the City of Leadville purchased the Tabor Opera House and is revitalizing this grand old building as a center for diverse arts and culture in the heart of Leadville.

 Visit the Tabor Opera House for a performance or tour!